rsagawa/EndoscopicSimDataset/README.md

 3. Disable the checkboxes for RGBSave.cs and DepthSave.cs

-4. Enter the absolute path of the save destination in CameraPathSave.cs > Save Path
+4. Enter the absolute path of the save destination in CameraPathSave.cs > Save Path (Specify File Path)

 5. Press the play button to enable camera movement using mouse and key operations